fbargaglistoffi/machine-learning-for-zombie-hunting/README.md

 # Data

-First, we downloaded data on firm level characteristics and financial accounts for 304,906 enterprises in Italy from the ORBIS database (Bureau Van Dijk).
+First, we downloaded data on firm-level characteristics and financial accounts for 304,906 enterprises in Italy from the ORBIS database (Bureau Van Dijk).
 The status data (e.g., active firms, bankrupted firms, etc.) are available for the years 2008-2018 (first four months), while financial account data are available for the year 2008-2016.
 The variables that we downloaded are the following:

 * <tt>`id`</tt>: firm's id;